-Our Customer Assistance Framework has been developed to assist customers who need to pay Ausgrid directly for bushfire safety rectification work, damage to our network or the rental of tiger tail safety equipment.
+Our Customer Assistance Framework has been developed to assist customers who need to pay Ausgrid directly for bushfire safety rectification work, damage to our network, the rental of tiger tail safety equipment and defect rectification.
 It outlines our commitment to work with you to find suitable ways to manage your debt with Ausgrid and provide the assistance and extra flexibility you may need.

-Ausgrid understands the costs associated with complying with directions for maintenance or rectification works on privately owned electricity infrastructure under our bushfire risk mitigation program, payment of damages to Ausgrid, or rental of tiger tail safety equipment can be significant, and therefore we are committed to offering advice and assistance as required.
+Ausgrid understands the costs associated with complying with directions for maintenance or rectification works on privately owned electricity infrastructure under our bushfire risk mitigation program, payment of damages to Ausgrid, rental of tiger tail safety equipment or defect rectification can be significant, and therefore we are committed to offering advice and assistance as required.

 Ausgrid periodically checks customer properties in bushfire prone areas for potential bushfire hazards on private poles and overhead powerlines.
 If bushfire hazards are identified such as repairing or replacing private poles or clearing vegetation, property owners will receive a notice to rectify the hazard and are responsible for associated costs.
 Find out approximate costs of bushfire rectification works.

 Ausgrid defines customers as being vulnerable, in financial hardship or stress when they are willing to meet a financial obligation to Ausgrid but do not have the capacity to do so.

 We seek to address financial hardship early and encourage customers to contact us to discuss their individual circumstances and eligibility for assistance.
 While everyone’s personal circumstances are different, if you are experiencing any of the following, or are unable to pay due to the size or unexpectedness of the amount required, we may be able to help.

 This support also covers liability for third party damage to our network, tiger tail rental costs and defect rectification.